bferrarese/ESP32-Serial-Bridge/README.md

 Transparent WiFi (TCP/MQTT) to UART Bridge, supports STATION WiFi modes.
 The .ino file is the code for the ESP32.
 Use Arduino IDE for ESP32 to compile and upload it to the ESP32.

-set SSID and PW in config for wifi. set MQTT_server, user and pw in config to connect MQTT broker. set subTopic and pubTopic in config to send and receive buffer via the bridge.
+Set SSID and PW in config for wifi.
+Set MQTT_server, user and pw in config to connect MQTT broker.
+Set subTopic and pubTopic in config to send and receive buffer via the bridge.
-(OPT 2)connect your_esp32_ip:8880 to send and receive buffer via the bridge.  (your_esp32_ip:8880  <-> COM0)
+OPTION 2:Connect your_esp32_ip:8880 to send and receive buffer via the bridge.  (your_esp32_ip:8880  <-> COM0)